iarjunsk/amplify-appsync-app/README.md

-# GraphQL Sample App with Cognito Auth
+# Appsync Sample App with Cognito Auth using Amplify